The Studio

 A driving force

-Business leaders Philippe Varin and Pierre-Emmanuel Taittinger are passionate about heritage conservation in the Champagne region and were thus naturally drawn to the Atelier Simon-Marq.
-In partnership with members of the Simon family, they have taken over this prestigious institution in order to open up new horizons.
-Headed by Marine Rondeau, the Atelier can rely on a skilled team of craftsmen under the leadership of Bruno Paupette.
-The company thus carries on its twofold ancestral mission: to conserve ancient stained glass windows and to fill spaces with transcendent colour and light.
+Passionate business leaders committed to preserving the cultural heritage of Champagne, Philippe Varin and Pierre-Emmanuel Taittinger could not remain indifferent to the existence of the Atelier Simon-Marq workshop.
+Teaming up with members of the Simon family, they took over this prestigious institution to open up new horizons.
+Under the direction of Sarah Walbaum, the Studio can rely on a strong team of craftsmen led by Anne-Catherine Perreau.
+It continues its ancestral dual mission: preserving ancient stained glass and enhancing spaces with colors and light.

 A remarkable setting